-- (b) Access provision - (i) Vehicle access to properties zoned Commercial in the Waihi Beach town centre that front onto Wilson Road should either: - Be shared between two adjoining properties, or - Be obtained from an adjoining service lane, or - Be from a road other than Wilson Road, excluding the public parking area situated on 24 Wilson Road. - (ii) To enable Commercial Zoned land (adjoining Dillon Street) to be developed in compliance with the "Access, Parking and Loading" requirements of the District Plan Lot 4 DP 37326 and/or Lot 6 DP 37326 shall provide for legal and practical access to Lot 5 DP 37326.
+- (b) Access provision - (i) Vehicle access to properties zoned Commercial in the Waihi Beach Town Centre that front onto Wilson Road should either: - Be shared between two adjoining properties; or - Be obtained from an adjoining service lane; or - Be from a road other than Wilson Road, excluding the public parking area situated on 24 Wilson Road. - (ii) To enable Commercial Zoned land (adjoining Dillon Street) to be developed in compliance with the Access, Parking and Loading requirements of the District Plan Lot 4 DP 37326 and/or Lot 6 DP 37326 shall provide for legal and practical access to Lot 5 DP 37326. - (c) All buildings and permanent structures shall have a setback of at least 7.5m from the centre line of Two Mile Creek measured at building consent stage irrespective of whether or not the centre line of the creek is within the subject property.

-17.5 Development of a Commercial Area Master Plan for the Commercial Zone - Omokoroa Stage 2 Structure Plan area
+19.5 Development of a Commercial Area Master Plan for the Commercial Zone - Omokoroa Stage 2 Structure Plan Area

-(a) A commercial area master plan for the whole zone shall be prepared by Council prior to development of individual titles.
+(a) A commercial area master plan for the Omokoroa Stage 2 Structure Plan area shall be prepared by Council prior to development of individual titles.